-Duncan is an experienced emotional intelligence trainer and leadership coach.
-He is a senior director with over 30 years of experience in the publishing industry, as well as a decade as a Vice Chair and Non-Executive Director of an NHS Trust.
+Duncan is a senior director with over 30 years of experience in the publishing industry, as well as a decade as a Vice Chair and Non-Executive Director of an NHS Trust.
 He is also group leader and councillor at West Oxfordshire District Council, and spent a decade close to government on their National Policy Forum.
 Duncan is an experienced director, influencer and communicator who has been both elected and appointed to senior roles in NHS, policy and local government.
 He is used to analysing complex situations and communicating aims to persuade, influence, drive change, optimise performance and improve team understanding.

 After gaining a degree in Physics followed by a postgraduate certificate in education from Wadham College, Oxford University, where he also served as President of the Student Union, Duncan embarked on a career in scientific, professional and medical publishing, spending 20 years with Reed Elsevier companies including Pergamon Press, Butterworths and Elsevier.
 Occupying roles in new product commissioning, marketing, and senior management, he led international teams of editors and marketers and grew his divisions organically.
 Duncan is a graduate of the Senior Management Programme run for Reed Elsevier by Templeton College, Oxford.